 What is the UroLift Procedure?

-Clinical data has shown that the UroLift System treatment is safe and effective in relieving lower urinary tract symptoms due to BPH without compromising sexual function.
-The goal of the UroLift System treatment is to relieve symptoms so you can get back to your life and resume your daily activities.
+Clinical data has shown UroLift to be safe and effective in relieving lower urinary tract symptoms due to BPH without compromising sexual function.
+This includes:

 How the UroLift Procedure Works